DEFRA/gwa-notification-receipt/ProcessReceipt/README.md

-# Message Receipt Queue Trigger - JavaScript
+# Process Receipt - JavaScript

 > Triggers on messages in a queue containing details
 > of a message's delivery status received from GOV.UK Notify.